‘RHONJ’ Cast Member Jennifer Aydin Offers An Update On Teresa Giudice Amid Husband Joe’s Deportation Drama

 For her daughters…take two minutes and sign this petition!
 Regardless of what he did, he did his time..
 Let’s help keep this family together!
 Link in bio or go to. https://www.change.org/p/donald-j-trump-stop-the-deportation-of-joe-giudice-226a1929-6277-4a4e-b666-1809030eacb4?recruiter=953965215&utm_source=share_petition&utm_medium=copylink&utm_campaign=share_petition

-As Giudice and her family continue to do their best to stay positive in regard to Joe’s fate, he recently learned his deportation appeal had been declined.
+As Giudice and her family continue to do their best to stay positive in regards to Joe’s fate, he recently learned his deportation appeal had been declined.
 Now, after filing another petition, he is again waiting to hear whether or not he will be allowed to remain in the United States with his family.

-Throughout the past several months of hardships, Giudice and her family, as well as her Real Housewives of New Jersey co-stars, have been encouraging their online fans to sign a petition requesting Joe be released from custody and allowed to go back to Giudice and their four daughters.
+Throughout the past several months of hardships, Giudice and her family, as well as her Real Housewives of New Jersey co-stars, have been encouraging their online fans to sign a petition requesting Joe be released from custody and allowed to go back to Teresa and their four daughters.

 The Real Housewives of New Jersey Season 10 is in production and expected to air later this year on Bravo TV.